 Certain of our customers also require performance bonds issued by a bonding agency or letters of credit issued by financial institutions, which are returned to us upon satisfaction of contractual requirements.
 If there is a contractual dispute with the customer, the customer may withhold the security or make a draw under such security, which could have an adverse impact on our liquidity position.
 Obtaining letters of credit may require adequate collateral.
 All letters of credit issued under our August 2011 Deutsche Bank facility are guaranteed by Total S.A. pursuant to the Credit Support Agreement.
 Our letter of credit facility with Deutsche Bank Trust is fully collateralized by restricted cash, which reduces the amount of cash available for operations.
-As of June 29, 2014, letters of credit issued under the Deutsche Bank Trust facility amounted to \$1.5 million which were fully collateralized with restricted cash on the Consolidated Balance Sheets.
+As of September 28, 2014, letters of credit issued under the Deutsche Bank Trust facility amounted to \$1.2 million which were fully collateralized with restricted cash on the Consolidated Balance Sheets.

 In fiscal 2011, we launched our residential lease program with dealers in the United States, in partnership with a third-party financial institution, which allows customers to obtain SunPower systems under lease agreements up to 20 years, subject to financing availability.
 We have entered into facilities with financial institutions that will provide financing to support additional residential solar lease projects.
 Under the terms of certain programs we receive upfront payments for periods under which the third-party financial institution has agreed to assume collection risk for certain residential leases.
 Changes in the amount or timing of upfront payments received from the financial institutions may have an impact on our cash position within the next twelve months.
 The normal collection of monthly rent payments for leases placed in service is not expected to have a material impact on our cash position within the next twelve months.
 We have entered into facilities with third-party investors under which both parties will invest in entities which hold SunPower solar power systems and leases with residential customers.
 We were determined to hold a controlling interest in these less-than-wholly-owned entities and have fully consolidated these entities as a result (see Note 4 of Notes to the Consolidated Financial Statements).
-As of June 29, 2014, we have entered into a total of seven facilities with third-party investors and received \$152.8 million in contributions from investors under the related facility agreements.
-We are actively arranging additional third-party financing for our residential lease program; however, due to the general challenging credit markets we may be unable to arrange additional financing partners for our residential lease program in future periods, which could have a negative impact on our sales.
-In the unlikely event that we enter into a material number of additional leases without promptly obtaining corresponding third-party financing, our cash and working capital could be negatively impa
+As of September 28, 2014, we have entered into a total of seven facilities with third-party financing for our residential lease program; however, due to the general challenging credit markets we may be unable to arrange additional third-party financing for our residential lease program in future periods, which could have a negative impact on our sales.
+In the unlikely event that we enter into a material number of additional leases without promptly obtaining corresponding third-party financing, our cash and working capital could be negatively impacted.